RYB colour model

 The RYB colour model deals with a subtractive method of colour mixing, commonly used in traditional art and painting where opaque pigments are in use.

-• The primary colours in the RYB colour model are red, yellow, and blue.
+• The three primary colours in RYB are red, yellow, and blue.

-• These overlapping pairs of primary colours produce secondary colours, and all three overlapping create darker and more complex hues.
+• Overlapping all three primaries creates darker and more complex hues.

-• While historically significant, the RYB colour model has been largely replaced by other colour models, such as RGB and CMYK, in modern digital design and printing.
+• While historically significant, the RYB model has been largely replaced by RGB and CMYK in modern digital design and printing due to the incompatibility of RYB with these technologies.

 • Many commercial and industrial paint shops have adopted computer-based systems that rely on tinting or colour-matching machines that can accurately reproduce wide ranges of specified paint colours that exactly match colour swatches or colours identified using RGB, CMYK, LAB or Pantone colour values.